-Overall dwellings completed Dwellings completed on Percentage of completions (net) brownfield land (net) on brownfield land 408 312
+Overall dwellings completed (net) Dwellings completed on brownfield land (net) Percentage of completions on brownfield land 850 800 94.1%

-Table 8.10: Dwellings completed on previously developed (brownfield) land 2020-21
+Table 8.10: Dwellings completed on previously developed (brownfield) land 2021-22

-8.26 The majority of new development in Reading continues to take place on previouslydeveloped land, unsurprisingly given the character of the Borough, albeit that the proportion is lower than last year (88%).
-Most of the non-brownfield dwellings are being delivered at Green Park Village, Reading's only large greenfield development of recent years, where there were 88 completed dwellings in 2020-21.
+8.24 The vast majority of new development in Reading continues to take place on previously-developed land, unsurprisingly given the character of the Borough.
+Most of the non-brownfield dwellings are being delivered at Green Park Village, Reading's only large greenfield development of recent years, where there were 40 completed dwellings in 2021-22.